schoenemeyer/DGX-1-Fundamentals/README.md

 # DGX-1-Fundamentals  Quick User Guide

-This quick guide is useful for clients that start working with NVIDIA DGX-1 and wnat to move forward as quick as possible.
+This quick guide is useful for clients that start working with NVIDIA DGX-1 and want to move forward as quick as possible.
 All the information below is public.

 ## Install, Provisioning, Networking, NFS Mount